Introduction

 Zakaria Bakr

-UAWC’s “head of the Gaza Fisherman Committee.”11
+According to Palestinian media, Bakr was UAWC’s “head of the Gaza Fisherman Committee” in at least 2018-2019.

 Hiba Abdul Kareem

-• In August 2018, according to the PFLP, Kareem spoke at a PFLP event and “welcomed attendees” in honor of “martyr Jabhahaoui” under the slogan “going on the path of martyrdom and resistance.”
-Kareem’s speech further paid “tribute” to “martyrs.”
-According to the PFLP’s description of the event, “the hall was decorated with a number of PFLP banners, pictures of PFLP martyrs and its Secretary General, Commander Ahmed Saadat, as well as pictures of Hezbollah Secretary General Hassan Nasrallah…”
+• In August 2018, the PFLP held its annual “PFLP martyr day” event, in which Kareem served as the event moderator and “saluted the pure spirits of the martyrs, and specifically the military commander of the PFLP forces in the Gaza Strip and member of its political bureau, the martyr Mohammed Al-Aswad, ‘Guevara of Gaza.’”
+Kareem also “saluted the spirit of the fighter martyr [PFLP member] Omar Al-Nayef.”
+According to the PFLP’s description of the event, “the hall was decorated with a number of PFLP banners, pictures of PFLP martyrs and its Secretary General, Commander Ahmed Saadat, as well as pictures of Hezbollah Secretary General Hassan Nasrallah

 • In November 2017, according to the PFLP, Kareem participated in a PFLP meeting.
 The PFLP cites her as a “project coordinator” and refers to the speech she gave about project implementation mechanisms at the event.

-• In December 2016, according to the PFLP, Kareem was spoke at a large PFLP gathering in “memory of the martyr Sami Madi.”13 At the event, Jamil Mezher (see above) addressed the PFLP, called for “Intifada and resistance” and celebrated PFLP hijackings and attacks such as the assassination of Minister Ze’evi and the Har Nof synagogue massacre.
+• In December 2016, according to the PFLP, Kareem spoke at a large PFLP gathering in “memory of the martyr Sami Madi.”9 At the event, Jamil Mezher (see above) addressed the PFLP, called for “Intifada and resistance” and celebrated PFLP hijackings and attacks such as the assassination of Minister Ze’evi and the Har Nof synagogue massacre.

 • In November 2015, the PFLP referred to Kareem as a “member of the center district leadership” to help “families in need and affected by the aggression…” According to the PFLP, Kareem explained that the “campaign was carried out in conjunction with the launching of the Popular Front and the embodiment of its social and humanitarian role…”